mvemjsun/math_games/README.md

 ### Summary

 A rails application that allows children (and adults!) to practice maths sums.
 There are 3 game levels to choose from (Easy, Medium & Hard).
 The game offered are Addition, Subtraction, Multiplication and division.
-Scores are displayed on the top right corner.
+Scores are displayed on the top menu.
 The user is given the option to skip a question, get the next question or finish a game.
+A game summary is displayed at the end.

+The questions difficulty levels can be configured by changing the `config.yml` file.
+The `QuestionsHelper` module generates the question operands.
+As of now the operands are only whole numbers.

 ### Implementation
 1. Rails 3